AnthonySlawski/PHYS-310/README.md

 **Key Findings:**

-- The choice of C has a significant impact on the model's decision boundaries, reflecting a trade-off between model simplicity and fitting to the dataset.
+- The choice of C has a significant impact on the model's decision boundaries, showing a trade-off between model simplicity and fitting to the dataset.
-- Visualization techniques serve as a powerful tool for understanding and interpreting model behavior, especially in relation to parameter choices.
+- Visualization techniques are a powerful tool for understanding and interpreting model behavior, especially in relation to parameter choices.

 **Conclusion:**
-Lab Notebook 7 **elucidates** the foundational concepts of SVM, emphasizing the critical role of parameter tuning in optimizing model performance.
-It showcases SVM's applicability to classification problems and highlights the need for a balanced approach to model complexity.
+Lab Notebook 7 Explains the foundational concepts of SVM, emphasizing the important role of parameter tuning in optimizing model performance.
+It shows SVM's applicability to classification problems and highlights the need for a balanced approach to model complexity.

 ## [Lab Notebook 8: SVM Classification in Particle Physics](https://github.com/AnthonySlawski/PHYS-310/blob/main/Lab%20Notebook%208.ipynb)
 **Objectives:**